Enhancing the statistical evaluation of earthquake forecasts -- An application to Italy: Conclusion

 \section{Conclusion}

 In this study we considered short-term earthquake forecasting models for the Italian CSEP testing region and evaluated their forecasts (in the form of expected earthquake counts) with consistent scoring functions, mean-reliability diagrams, and miscalibration--discrimination (MCB--DSC) diagrams.
 We illustrated that evaluation methods based on scoring functions offer a comprehensive assessment of the models.
 They yield a broader perspective on the existing CSEP testing framework and provide a valuable tool box for earthquake model assessment.
 Specifically, we make the following recommendations. \begin{itemize} \item There are many consistent scoring functions for forecasts in the format of expected counts, with the Poisson score playing a distinguished role in low probability environments.
-Use Murphy diagrams to consider all consistent scoring functions simultaneously; the area under a logarithmic Murphy curve equals the average Poisson score. \item Retain the established practice of binary model comparisons via the information gain per earthquake \citep[$\mathrm{IG}^\mathrm{PE}$:][]{HarteVe-Jo2005, Rhoadesetal2011} measure.
-The $\mathrm{IG}^\mathrm{PE}$ measure equals (up to a factor) the difference in the average Poisson score (Eq.~\ref{eq:IG}) and is much broader applicable than previously thought, as its use does not depend on any parametric assumptions. \item If formal inference is the goal, replace the CSEP T-test by the Diebold--Mariano test based on spatially aggregated scores, which accounts for spatio-temporal dependencies. \item Use mean-reliability curves as a diagnostic tool to assess calibration. \item An average score $\bar\myS$ can be decomposed into MCB, DSC, and UNC components.
-Compare and investigate them for multiple models in MCB--DSC diagrams. \end{itemize} We are confident that these tools will help pave the way to improvements in the evaluation, selection, and development of earthquake forecasting models.
+Use Murphy diagrams to consider all consistent scoring functions simultaneously; the area under a logarithmic Murphy curve equals the average Poisson score. \item Retain the established practice of binary model comparisons via the information gain per earthquake \citep[$\mathrm{IG}^\mathrm{PE}$:][]{Ve-Jo2003, HarteVe-Jo2005, Rhoadesetal2011} measure.
+The $\mathrm{IG}^\mathrm{PE}$ measure equals (up to a factor) the difference in the average Poisson score (Eq.~\ref{eq:IG}) and is much broader applicable than previously thought, as its use does not depend on any parametric assumptions. \item If formal inference is the goal, which depends on accurate uncertainty quantification, replace the CSEP T-test by its close relative, the Diebold--Mariano test based on spatially aggregated scores, which comprehensively accounts for sampling variability. \item Use mean-reliability curves as a diagnostic tool to assess calibration. \item An average score $\bar\myS$ can be decomposed into MCB, DSC, and UNC components.
+Compare and investigate them for multiple models in MCB--DSC diagrams. \end{itemize} Importantly, the evaluation methods proposed here are model-agnostic, i.e., they can be applied to any type of forecast (in the form of expected earthquake counts), regardless of the model or technique that produced them.
+Forecast and data characteristics such as spatial-temporal clustering and heavy tailed distributions affect the intrinsic variability in these methods, which gets quantified via the denominator in the Diebold--Mariano statistic \eqref{eq:z} and consistency bands in mean-reliability diagrams.
+While further work in these directions may be the focus of future research, we are confident that these tools will help pave the way to improvements in the evaluation, selection, and development of earthquake forecasting models.